demisto/content/Packs/Base/Scripts/DBotFindSimilarIncidents/README.md

 Find past similar incidents based on incident fields' similarity.
 Includes an option to also display indicators similarity.
-Note: At least one field must be provided for similarity calculation in of the "similarTextField", "similarCategoricalField" or "similarJsonField" arguments.
+Note: For the similarity calculation, at least one field must be provided in one of the "similarTextField", "similarCategoricalField", or "similarJsonField" arguments.

 ## Script Data